 - Individuals who require a COVID-19 test for international travel clearance.

 Symptomatic risk-based testing (done at an assessment centre):

-Go to any assessment centre to be tested if you have at least one of the following symptoms of COVID-19, even for mild symptoms:
+To be tested at an assessment center, you have to have at least one of the following symptoms of COVID-19:

 - new onset of cough